OpenWIS/openwis-tutorials/OWT-5/README.md

 ## 7. Maven module: bundle-ui

-The bunle-ui is a simple Maven Web project, containing all UI componenents needed enable deployment as bundle.
-Accessing OSGi servises via the REST entpoint.
+The bunle-ui is a simple Maven Web project, containing all UI components needed enable deployment as bundle.
+Accessing OSGi services via the REST endpoint.

 First of all at pom.xml we need to set up _apache.felix_ to build a bundle with  `web context`: